Grabango launches cashierless checkout in a Giant Eagle supermarket in Pittsburgh

 “Grabango employs … proprietary hardware that visually fades into the store’s ceiling.
 Other providers use off-the-shelf camera technology that results in a much less natural [and less] comfortable shopping environment,” chief business officer Andrew Radlow told VentureBeat via email.
 “The size of the store does not impact the system’s accuracy, as the system scales linearly.
 We designed the Grabango system to be truly dynamic and able to cover the entire shopper space, irrespective of how large.”

 The system’s machine learning algorithms can recognize objects with a claimed 99.9% accuracy.
 And unlike Amazon Go, which requires customers to download an app and log into an account before they begin picking things off of shelves, Grabango-powered stores retain their existing cashier setups.
 Shoppers can check out conventionally with cash, a credit card, a debit card, or SNAP benefits, or they can opt into a cashierless experience with Grabango’s app.
-In that case, checkout is automatic — customers can walk out without scanning a barcode or confirming that they’ve finished shopping.
+In that case, checkout is automatic — customers can walk out by scanning a QR Code to confirm that they’ve finished shopping.

 “We are unaware that any other technology competitor has an end-to-end redundant system architecture,” Radlow said.
 “In the event of an error, customers can easily request a refund from the receipt page on the Grabango app.
 Customers identify the item in their receipt, select a reason code for requesting the refund, and Grabango customer support will process the request.”

-Grabango is exclusively targeting the U.S., where Glaser said the company’s focus will remain for the foreseeable future.
+Grabango is currently targeting the U.S., where Glaser said the company’s focus will remain for the foreseeable future.
 The optimistic plan is to capture the top 30 grocers and top 10 convenience store chains in the U.S. as clients in the coming years.
 To do so, Grabango has to go head to head with a bevy of new startups, including Zippin and Trigo Vision.
-It’s well on its way — since Grabango’s incorporation five years ago, the startup has amassed 17 patents related to checkout-free technologies and signed on clients it claims together serve over 600 million shoppers per year.
+It’s well on its way — since Grabango’s incorporation five years ago, the startup has amassed 29 patents related to checkout-free technologies and signed on clients it claims together serve over 600 million shoppers per year.